shaloo/docs.arcana/includes/text-snippets/db_register_dapp.md

           The **Custom Wallet UI** option selected during app registration is a **one-time setting**.
 Once selected, the app cannot use the built-in {{config.extra.arcana.wallet_name}} UI at all.
 Developers must create a custom wallet UI and plug in the requisite Web3 wallet operations.

-    ??? an-caution "Global Keyspace Not Supported"
+    ??? an-warning "Global Keyspace Not Supported"

           If the **Custom Wallet UI** option is selected during app registration, the app is assigned app-specific keys by default.
 The app configuration does not have the option to configure global [[concept-keyspace-type|keyspace]].